MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/uri-schemes.md

 ---
 author: stevewhims
-Description: There are several URI (Uniform Resource Identifier) schemes that you can use to refer to files in your app's package, in your app's data folders, or in the cloud.
-You can also use a URI scheme to refer to strings in your app's Resources Files (.resw).
+Description: There are several URI (Uniform Resource Identifier) schemes that you can use to refer to files that come from your app's package, your app's data folders, or the cloud.
+You can also use a URI scheme to refer to strings loaded from your app's Resources Files (.resw).
 title: URI schemes
 template: detail.hbs
 ms.author: stwhi